RWK Goodman trainee recruitment

 RWK Goodman, an ambitious and growing firm forged by successive mergers, is not one to be overlooked by aspiring lawyers seeking a TC at a regional firm.
 With three mergers in the last decade, the group now have offices in London, Bristol, Oxford, Swindon, Marlborough, Thame, and Bath (which houses the firm’s HQs and a second office).
 Building on a strong practice of injury and medical expertise, the successive acquisitions have added experience in private client, family, and business matters.
 The firm is also unique in having a specialised French-speaking team based in London, dealing with a wide range of international issues, and in being a (founding) member of Interleges, the international association of independent law firms.

 Successful recruits can expect to be part of an annual cohort of around seven, with applicants able to select their preferred offices — although London seems to be the most sought after (and competitive) choice.
-Whilst there are no international or client secondments available, the quality of training is high, nonetheless, with the majority of respondents to the Legal Cheek Trainee and Junior Lawyer Survey 2023-2024 rating it excellent, or nearly excellent.
-The reason for such success is, according to one mole, the “great responsibility” given to trainees, allowing the future associates to take the lead on cases, engage in frequent client contact, and practise drafting exercises.
+Whilst there are no international or client secondments available, the quality of training is high, nonetheless, with the majority of respondents to the Legal Cheek Trainee and Junior Lawyer Survey 2024-2025 rating it nearly excellent, or excellent.
+One mole reports that there are many opportunities to participate in external training in addition to internal pushes to aid team development.
+Another notes that while general firm-wide training is “good and well-managed”, some improvements could be made in providing more “refresher training”.

 Continue reading

-Matters of money aside, we’re told there is a broad range of interesting and stimulating work up for grabs.
-One insider reports feeling “truly involved in all work within the teams, being given responsibility to carry out a wide variety of tasks”, with another noting the “extremely stimulating” nature of the “complex and high value” cases that come across their desk.
+Elsewhere, we’re told there is a broad range of interesting and stimulating work up for grabs.
+Most survey respondents gave high ratings to the quality of work they were exposed to, with one insider summarising – “it varies from department to department, but on the whole, it’s good”.
 Whilst for both trainees and juniors there are typical murmurings of administrative tasks, we’ve been assured that most of the work is “intellectually challenging and engaging”.
-There aren’t many better words to describe some of the firm’s most recent highlights, representing four banks in a $133 million (£104 million) dispute with Essar Group’s Cypriot subsidiary, and advising software company Oxford Metrics plc on a £52 million sale.
+There aren’t many better words to describe some of the firm’s most recent highlights, advising on the merger of the British Liver Trust and the Children’s Liver Disease Foundation and supporting an Oxfordshire-based renewables outfit on the acquisition of Chiltern Solar Limited.
+Previous high-profile deals have included representing four banks in a $133 million (£104 million) dispute with Essar Group’s Cypriot subsidiary, and advising software company Oxford Metrics plc on a £52 million sale.

-Rookies also report that both peers and superiors foster a supportive environment and culture, no doubt aided by the firm’s many social and charitable events.
-“All members of the teams, from legal assistants to partners, will make time to talk you through work and answer any questions you may have”, states one jolly junior, with another adding that “the firm creates an open environment”.
+Rookies also report that both peers and superiors foster a supportive environment and culture.
+“All members of the teams, from legal assistants to partners, will make time to talk you through work and answer any questions you may have”, states one jolly junior, with another adding that “my peers are always looking for ways to aid my development and improve my technical knowledge”.
 Generally, both peers and partners receive a near unanimous highly, or very highly, supportive score.
+The firm’s social life receives an average rating from its juniors, with survey respondents noting that this has “taken a significant downturn post-Covid, and with many people now hybrid working”.
+Another insider notes that while a number of social events take place each month these are not generally widely attended.
+However, trainees “try to get out and socialise once a month, usually for lunch – it’s a positive and friendly environment”.

-Although in the post-Covid era the general expectation for trainees in most firms is total office attendance, RWK Goodman maintains a more flexible approach.
+Although most firms generally expect trainees to attend the office full-time, RWK Goodman maintains a more flexible approach.
 Rookies report that they are required in the office a minimum of four days a week, something that is welcomed, allowing recruits to make the most of their training and benefit from the work environment.
+Juniors rate the firm’s WFH set up highly, noting that they are provided with “everything we need” and that it is easy to request additional equipment if required.

 Insider Scorecard